 Mass with Homily (Low Mass) – In a low mass, the liturgy is all read.
 At the 7:45 AM service, the organ is played, and hymns are sung by parishioners.
-The 5 PM service does not have any music.
+The 5 PM service has music provided by a solo guitarist.

-High Mass with Sermon – For many years, the Parish has championed the High Mass, featuring traditional music and a sung liturgy.
+Solemn Mass with Sermon – For many years, the Parish has championed the High Mass (also called the Solemn Mass), featuring traditional music and a sung liturgy.
 It takes place at 10:15 AM on Sundays.
 At a Solemn High Mass, the priest is assisted at the altar by a deacon and sub-deacon.
 The priest sings much of the Mass, but the deacon and subdeacon sing some parts, particularly the Gospel and Epistle, respectively.
 The organ and choir are featured at high mass and hymns are sung throughout.
 Incense is also used.

 Misa en Español (Mass in Spanish) – Our Mass in Spanish is a bilingual low mass with homily, celebrated by Padre Jorge Sotelo at 12:30 PM each Sunday.
 Baptisms, first communions, Quinceañeras, weddings, funerals. etc. are also available en español.

 Morning Prayer is read daily at 7:30 AM from the Prayer book, in the contemplative atmosphere of the East Transept, in front of the Altar dedicated to Mary, the mother of Jesus.